Information on pet passports, microchipping, vaccination and routes for people bringing pet dogs, cats or ferrets into the UK.

 How to get an EU pet passport

 In Great Britain, a pet passport is issued by an Official Veterinarian (OV).
 If your veterinary practice does not have a resident OV, your vet will tell you where the nearest one works.
-Your local Animal Health and Veterinary Laboratories Agency Office AHVLA can also provide these details.
+Your local Animal and Plant Health Agency Office can also provide these details.

 When you go to get the pet passport, take your pet with you, along with its identity and vaccination record and, if applicable, the blood test result.
 Your pet will only need a blood test if you are taking it to an unlisted third country and bringing it back to the UK or other EU Member State later.
 In that case, the blood sample must be taken at least 30 days after your pet was vaccinated

-Before you take your pet out of the UK, make sure that the vet has completed sections I-IV of the pet passport, and section V if it has needed a blood test.
+Before you take your pet out of the UK, make sure that the vet has completed the relevant sections.
+For passports issued before 29 December 2014 sections I-IV of the pet passport must be completed, together with section V if your pet needed a blood test.

 Validity of the passport

-The passport is valid for entry (or re-entry) to the UK 21 days after your pet was vaccinated against rabies.
-If 21 days has already passed and your pets vaccinations have been kept up to date, then you can use the passport immediately to travel or return to the UK.
-The passport will remain valid provided your pet is re-vaccinated by the “valid until” date in section IV.
+The passport is valid for entry (or re-entry) to the UK or any other EU country from another EU country or a listed third country 21 days after your pet was vaccinated against rabies.
+If 21 days has already passed and your pet’s rabies vaccinations have been kept up to date, then you can use the passport immediately.
+The passport will remain valid provided your pet is re-vaccinated by the “valid until” date entered by your vet.